hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

 Due to the ever-changing nature of hashtags, we will not track and moderate all Fediverse reserved hashtags, only an extremely limited subset of them.
-That said, if someone has notified you that you've misused a reserved hashtag, please remove it from your post.
+That said, if someone has notified you that you've misused a hashtag that is intended for a specific use, please remove it from your post whether it is on this list or not.

 The following are the reserved hashtags that we will moderate for misuse.
 In every case, misuse is "any use of the hashtag other than how it specified below".